viveksanagari/Inferno/README.md

 About Inferno:

-     --> Inferno is a RESTful interface which is accessible to the user through a web interface(CURL/Browser) to control the measurement streams on bit rate application and be able to store this to a database and have a data visualization.
+     --> Inferno is a RESTful interface which is accessible to a user through a web interface(CURL/Browser) to control the measurement streams on bit rate application and be able to store this to a database and have a data visualization.

 	Exception: User should have authorized credentials to access the Inferno interface.